What's it like being in a museum at night?

 Well for one thing, it is quiet.
 Strangely, eerily so.

-Quiet enough to hear the low electric buzz of a modern art installation - instructing me to 'Speak And Live.
-Fail And Die.' - as it bathes the large concrete hall in a feeble pinkish light.
+Quiet enough to hear the low electric buzz of a modern art installation, instructing me to 'Speak And Live.
+Fail And Die.', as it bathes the large concrete hall in a feeble pinkish light.
 My footsteps tapping on the cement floor are the only other sounds echoing through the cavernous space as I move on, curiously venturing from room to room.

 At some point during this aimless meandering I have managed to get separated from Julien, and I imagine him equally wandering past some soundless exhibition, eyeing some other unfathomable art piece, his heart beat similarly quickening as he approaches each doorway in anticipation that I'll appear around the next corner.

 Of course, we're not completely alone.
 And there is nothing nefarious about our nocturnal museum roamings.
-We are spending the night at the Benesse House hotel on Japan's Naoshima Island, and one of the perks for hotel residents is exclusive after-hours access to the on-site Benesse Art museums.
+We are spending the night at the Benesse House Museum hotel on Japan's Naoshima Island, and one of the exclusive perks for hotel residents is exclusive after-hours access to the on-site Benesse Art museums.

-And so from time to time - as I explore halls filled with grotesque metallic sculptures, or admire a pile of seemingly carelessly discarded driftwoods
+And so from time to time - as I explore halls filled with grotesque metallic sculptures, or admire a pile of seemingly carelessly discarded driftwoods - I cross paths with a few other privileged nighttime visitors.

 But our interactions are ephemeral - a barely-audible hushed conversation across a room; the hint of a movement caught out of the corner of an eye.
 For the most part this evening experience - unique, and memorable - is a solitary one.

-Naoshima Art Island Accommodation
+Naoshima Art Island Hotel Accommodation

 Hotel accommodation options on Japan's Naoshima Island are few.